serikitada/PEEP/README.md

 ```

 # Acknowledgements
-PEEP owes much of its functionality to the amazing software **FlashFry** created by Dr.Aaron McKenna and members in the Shendure lab.
+PEEP owes much of its functionality to the amazing software **FlashFry** created by Dr. Aaron McKenna and members in the Shendure lab.
 <ul>
 McKenna, A., Shendure, J. FlashFry: a fast and flexible tool for large-scale CRISPR target design.
 BMC Biol 16, 74 (2018). https://doi.org/10.1186/s12915-018-0545-0 <br />
 Available at: https://github.com/mckennalab/FlashFry <br />